SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

 ----
+## Unreleased
+* NEW - *global.gateway.cliClientSecret* has been added when introducing a new "renku-cli" client application in keycloak.
+Generate through `openssl rand -hex 32`.

 ## Upgrading to Renku 0.7.9
 * NEW - *ui.uiserverUrl* has been added.
 The default value is `<domain>/ui-server`.